geographika/mappyfile/docs/index.rst

 A Python library to create, parse, and modify `MapServer <http://mapserver.org/documentation.html>`_ Mapfiles.

-+ Python 2 and Python 3 compatible
++ Python 2 and 3 compatible
 + Pure Python - no MapServer dependencies

 .. toctree::